Home / Tracking PPC Campaign Performance: The Key Metrics

 With that in mind, we’ve put together a list of key metrics to keep an eye on once you’ve got your campaign up and running.
 Bear in mind that this is by no means an exhaustive list – Google Ads and other similar platforms allow you to track dozens of different metrics in a variety of ways, so you can really dive into the data if you so choose.

-Available on a number of platforms, including Google and Meta ads, quality score (or quality ranking) is a crucial metric to keep tabs on.
+Available on a number of platforms, including Google Ads and Meta ads, quality score (or quality ranking) is a crucial metric to keep tabs on.
 In a nutshell, it uses an algorithm to score your ads based on how relevant they are to your target audience.
 The quality score is important for two reasons: for one, it gives you a clear indication of how well the ad is likely to perform, and it can also result in a lower cost-per-click (more on that later) and more favourable ad placements.

 Speaking of ad placements, average position tells you exactly that – the average position of your ad in search results compared to others competing for the same terms.
 The average position of your ads is partly determined by the quality score, but also by your bid amount.
 Naturally, the higher your ad is positioned, the more people are likely to see it.
 If you manage to score position one or two, you must be doing something right!